oat-sa/lib-lti1p3-proctoring/doc/message/proctoring-workflow.md

 ### Offer proctor validation

-When a StartProctoring message is received by a tool, the tool may offer various ways to the proctor to validate candidate attempt (webcam, etc)
+When a StartProctoring message is received by a tool, the tool may offer various ways to the proctor to validate candidate attempt (webcam, etc).

 Since this process can differ a lot between proctoring tool applications, this library **does not provide any tooling for this** (to leave you free to provide your own process or to delegate to external ones).

-The library will take care of the rest of the process, when the tool will redirect the candidate to the platform..
+The library will take care of the rest of the process, when the tool will redirect the candidate to the platform.

 ## 3 - Tool side: StartAssessment message generation